clojurists-together/clojuriststogether.org/content/open-source.md

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdzwZT4Ti00oUBXWw9kLkL29URgp_d37z96z0ggLjys6B0izA/viewform?usp=sf_link" class="become-a-member">Apply for Summer of Bugs</a>

-**Applications for the first Summer of Bugs grants close on 30th June, 11:59 pm PST.**
+**Applications for the first Summer of Bugs grants closed on 30th June, 11:59 pm PST.**

 ## Quarterly Grants

 Every three months, Clojurists Together takes applications from open source developers for funding to work on open source projects.
 The Clojurists Together [committee](/team) then evaluates the proposals, makes their selection, and then funds projects with a fellowship for the next three months.
 You can apply at any time for the next funding cycle, and you can make multiple applications for different projects.

-**Applications for the May-July funding round close on Thursday April 9th, 11:59 pm PST.**
+**Applications for the August-September funding round close on Friday July 31st, 11:59 pm PST.**

 <a href="https://docs.google.com/forms/d/1JD5OAbA0A8d0GFAGjY73Z2oKmmcQ-NZBrngBlqXdHnQ/viewform" class="become-a-member">Apply for funding</a>